1906shra/Portfolio/Portfolio-Shraddha/README.md

 ### Run Locally

-To run **jack-portfolio** locally, run this command on your git bash:
+To run **Shraddha-portfolio** locally, run this command on your git bash:

 Linux and macOS: